York MC weekend away (15 - 17 January 2016)

 After seeing a weather forecast that indicated conditions were likely to be better in the east, Andrew, Marjan, Steve, Mike and Maria headed to Mount Blair, a small hill just south of Glen Shee.
 The hill was a short but enjoyable walk, and offered plenty of opportunity for speculation as to the cause of the mysterious shapes in the heather on its flanks.
 (A Scottish version of crop circles, perhaps??).
 After the leg stretch, a visit to a tea shop for lunch concluded the day’s activities.

-headed south for a circuit of Blencathra, including Sharp Edge, where they were met with wild weather and plenty of spindrift.
+Matt and Dave headed south for a circuit of Blencathra, including Sharp Edge, where they were met with wild weather and plenty of spindrift.